Digital-Grinnell/dlad-blog/content/posts/092-staging-isle.md

         * In many cases the username is already pre-populated.
 If it doesn't have a comment directing you to change or add a value after the `=`, then don't change it.
     * Once finished, save and close the file.

+{{% annotation %}}
+I checked and found no significant differences between my local environment and staging, so I copied the local to staging and changed only the Drupal hash salt value, and the first two comment lines.
+{{% /annotation %}}

 * Open the `config/apache/settings_php/settings.staging.php` file.
     * Find the first comment that begins with: `# ISLE Configuration` and follow the commented instructions to edit the database, username and password.
     * Find the second comment that begins with: `# ISLE Configuration` and follow the instructions to edit the Drupal hash salt.
     * Once finished, save and close the file.

+{{% annotation %}}
+Once again, I checked and found no significant differences between my local environment and staging, so I copied the local to staging and changed only the Drupal hash salt value, making it match the changes noted above.
+{{% /annotation %}}

 ---